Developing effective listening skills is just as important as developing

 Examples:

-Let the words communicate with you freely.
-They are not free if you are already deciding what you're going to say because you have shifted your focus from the speaker to yourself.
-A premature outburst either in your mind or out loud can block communication.
+Let the words you're hearing communicate with you freely.
+They are not free if you are already deciding what you're going to say.
+A premature outburst because you haven't listened with an open mind can cause major misunderstandings.

 Body language varies significantly across cultures as does what can, and what can't, be talked about.
 Before leaping to a conclusion reflecting your own interpretation or prejudice, ask.